OtsoF/cs-e4660-course-repo/pipeline/readme.md

 # port forward ui
 kubectl -n argo port-forward deployment/argo-server 2746:2746

 # create admin clusterrolebinding.
-This is bad in real instance but good in the testbed, since we don't need to configure RBAC
+This is bad in a real instance but good in the testbed, since we don't need to configure RBAC
 kubectl create clusterrolebinding serviceaccounts-cluster-admin \
   --clusterrole=cluster-admin \
   --group=system:serviceaccounts